Contact

 • My Ph.D. thesis looked at the critical and philosophical-aesthetic contexts of Richard Wagner’s writings on music from the 1840s through the 1860s, in particular debates about the nature of musical “form” and “content” in so-called absolute music vs. program music and texted music (opera, music drama).
 These issues were the focus of my first book, Wagner’s Musical Prose: Texts and Contexts (Cambridge University Press, 1995).
 Wagner and 19th-century opera studies have remained at the center of my work, with three edited volumes on Wagner: Cambridge Opera Handbook on Der fliegende Holländer (2000), The Cambridge Companion to Wagner (2008), and Wagner and his World (2009).

-• More recently I have been interested in music and theatrical melodrama, music and the “Gothic,” and the history of American musical theater.
+• More recently I have been interested in music and 19th century theatrical melodrama, music and the “Gothic,” and American musical theater.

-• Current publication projects also include: a three-volume annotated edition of selected music criticism and other journalism of Eduard Hanslick (1824-1904) in translation, in collaboration with Alexander Wilfing (Austrian Academy of Sciences / Center for Digital Humanities and Cultural Heritage), and a critical monograph essay "Opera as Melodrama”
+• Current publication projects include: a three-volume annotated edition of selected music criticism and other journalism of Eduard Hanslick (1824-1904) in translation, in collaboration with Alexander Wilfing (Austrian Academy of Sciences / Center for Digital Humanities and Cultural Heritage), and a monograph Hanslick v.
+Wagner and the Verdict of History

 Teaching:

-• My earlier teaching at Stanford included graduate history seminars (Wagner, opera, musical historiography), general education courses on Liszt and Romanticism, the symphony, Beethoven, and music appreciation, as well as beginning-intermediate theory, analysis and composition, and graduate-level tonal analysis.
+• My earlier teaching at Stanford included, in addition to graduate history seminars, general education courses on Liszt and Romanticism, the symphony, Beethoven, and music appreciation, as well as beginning theory and graduate-level tonal analysis.

 • Graduate seminar topics include 19th century “neo-classicism,” music and visual culture, the operas of Richard Wagner, approaches to professional writing about music, eco-criticism and ideas of nature in Romantic music, Mahler’s symphonies, theories of beauty and the formation of musical taste.